ebuntel/WebsiteScraper/README.md

 # WebsiteScraper
 This is a website scraper I've programmed to gather information from this website: https://serenesforest.net/wiki/.
 Specifically, I'm gathering character and card information into character specific files.
+I'm using Python, Beautiful Soup, and Requests to do this.
 This data is intended to be used in a mobile app.
 This app will allow you to view the information gathered with this scraper.

 TODO: